 Sue has applied mindfulness-based behavioral interventions with special needs toddlers and students K-12, and clients who have a mental illness.
-Whether it’s stress, anxiety, parenting, pain management, or assisting those in the last stage of life, Sue is ready to help in person or remotely, especially during these traumatic times of COVID-19.
+Whether it’s stress, anxiety, parenting, pain management, or assisting those in the last stage of life, Sue is ready to help in person or remotely, especially during these traumatic times of COVID-19 and climate crisis catastrophes.

 It is likely that during this current pandemic, we will see a rise in depression, anxiety, panic attacks, and psychotic symptoms, as was evident following the SARS outbreak.
 See more about such likely repercussions in the recent Lancet article: “Timely mental health care for the 2019 novel coronavirus outbreak is urgently needed” https://bit.ly/39Xd0PK.